Biden signs landmark gun measure, says ‘lives will be saved’

 “I know there’s much more work to do, and I’m never going to give up, but this is a monumental day,” said the president, who was joined by his wife, Jill, a teacher, for the signing.

+After sitting to sign the bill, Biden sat reflectively for a moment, then murmured, “God willing, this is gonna save a lot of lives.”

-He said they will host an event on July 11 for lawmakers and families affected by gun violence.
+He also said they will host an event on July 11 for lawmakers and families affected by gun violence.
+The president spoke of families “who lost their souls to an epidemic of gun violence.
+They lost their child, their husband, their wife.
+Nothing is going to fill that void in their hearts.
+But they led the way so other families will not have the experience and the pain and trauma that they had to live through.”

 Biden signed the measure two days after the Supreme Court’s ruling Thursday striking down a New York law that restricted peoples’ ability to carry concealed weapons.
+And Saturday’s ceremony came less than 24 hours after the high court overturned the Roe v.
+Wade decision, which had legalized abortion nationwide for nearly five decades.

+“Yesterday, I spoke about the Supreme Court’s shocking decision striking down Roe v.
+Wade,” Biden said.
+“Jill and I know how painful and devastating the decision is for so many Americans.
+I mean so many Americans.”

+He noted that the abortion ruling leaves enforcement up to the states, some of which have already moved to ban abortion or will soon do so.
+Biden said his administration will “focus on how they administer it and whether or not they violate other laws, like deciding to not allow people to cross state lines to get health services.”

+Asked by reporters about whether the Supreme Court was broken, Biden said, “I think the Supreme Court has made some terrible decisions.”
+He walked away without answering more questions, noting, ” “I have a helicopter waiting for me to take off.”

-While the new law does not include tougher restrictions long championed by Democrats, such as a ban on assault-style weapons and background checks for all gun transactions, it is the most impactful firearms violence measure produced by Congress since enactment a long-expired assault weapons ban in 1993.
+While the new gun law does not include tougher restrictions long championed by Democrats, such as a ban on assault-style weapons and background checks for all firearm transactions, it is the most impactful gun violence measure produced by Congress since enactment a long-expired assault weapons ban in 1993.

 Enough congressional Republicans joined Democrats in supporting the steps after recent rampages in Buffalo, New York and Uvalde, Texas.
 It took weeks of closed-door talks but senators emerged with a compromise.

-Biden signed the bill just before he departed Washington for a summit of the Group of Seven leading economic powers — the United States, Britain, Canada, France, Germany, Italy and Japan — in Germany.
+Biden signed the bill just before departing Washington for a summit of the Group of Seven leading economic powers — the United States, Britain, Canada, France, Germany, Italy and Japan — in Germany.
 He will travel later to Spain for a NATO meeting.